-Shares Beneficially Owned Prior to the Offering Number of Shares Being Offered SI Shares Beneficially Owned After the Offering Class A Comm on Stock(1) Cumulative Voting Power (2) Class A Common Stock(1) Class A Commo on Stock Cumulative Voting Power(2) Name of Selling Stockholder Number % % Number Number % % Panther Creek Reclamation Holdings, LLC(3) 1,728,000 8.2% 3.6% 1,152,000 576,000(4) 2.7% 1.2%
+S Shares Beneficially Owned Prior to the Offering Shares Beneficially Owned After the Offering Cumulative Voting Power Class A Commo n Stock(1) (2) Class A Common Stock Class A Comn ion Stock Cumulative Voting Power(2) Name of Selling Stockholder Number % % Number Number % % Panther Creek Reclamation Holdings, LLC(3) 1.728.000 1.152.000 576.000(4)

-- \ Indicates beneficial ownership of less than 1%. - (1) Assumes the Panther Creek Redemption is effected.
-In accordance with SEC rules, Panther Creek and Olympus Power, LLC disclaim beneficial ownership of the 1,152,000 shares of Class A common stock issuable upon the Panther Creek Redemption currently and until such time as the Panther Creek Redemption is effected. - (2) Represents percentage of voting power of our Class A common stock and Class V common stock voting together as a single class.
+Indicates beneficial ownership of less than 1%.

+- (1) Assumes the Panther Creek Redemption is effected. - (2) Represents percentage of voting power of our Class A common stock and Class V common stock voting together as a single class.
 The Stronghold Unit Holders, each a holder of Stronghold LLC units, will hold one share of Class V common stock for each Stronghold LLC Unit. - (3) Olympus Power, LLC holds voting and investment power over the shares held by Panther Creek Reclamation Holdings, LLC.
 The address of Olympus Power, LLC is 19 Headquarters Plaza, West Tower, 8th Floor, Morristown, NJ 07960.

-(4) Represents shares of Class A Common Stock held by an affiliate of the selling stockholder that are registered for resale on a Registration Statement on Form S-1 (File No. 333-259734), which was declared effective by the SEC on October 20, 2021.
+(4) Represents shares of Class A Common Stock held by the selling stockholder that are registered for resale on a Registration Statement on Form S-1 (File No. 333-259734), which was declared effective by the SEC on October 20, 2021.
+148